Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 Most AI comparisons rely heavily on benchmarks, but benchmarks alone don’t reflect real-world performance.
 To evaluate these models properly, I used a structured testing framework based on five key factors: debugging accuracy, reasoning depth, output quality, consistency, and cost efficiency.

-The task I used: take a Python codebase with three subtle concurrency bugs I deliberately introduced, add a Redis-based caching layer, write the tests, and document the changes.
+The task I used: take a Python codebase with three subtle concurrency bugs deliberately introduced, add a Redis-based caching layer, write the tests, and document the changes.
 All three models got the same prompt, same context, no hints.
+GPT-5.5 was added to the exact same task.

 Gemini 3.1 Pro caught two bugs and generated production-quality documentation.
-The caching layer was structurally sound.
-It’s a legitimately strong coding model and the price makes it the obvious choice for high-volume automated pipelines where you’re mostly doing well-specified tasks rather than open-ended debugging.
+It’s the right choice for high-volume automated pipelines with well-specified tasks at Gemini’s $2/$12 pricing.

 Writing and Long-Form Content